ebemunk/blog/content/post/2018-09-01-lost-text-mining.md

 The "spiky" nature of the lines in both appearances and mentions is curious.
 My impression is that every season had specific episodes that featured 1 character more prominently than others, and the spotlight rotated between them between episodes.

-I'm guessing `CHARLIE` dies after S3, but he keeps being mentioned by others for the rest of the show, appearing (flash-sideways?) in a few places in S5 and S6.
+I'm guessing `CHARLIE` dies after S3, but keeps making reappearances (flash-sideways?) in a few places in S5 and S6.
+Other characters don't forget about him though, as he's mentioned occasionally after his death.

 ## Personalities